2sic/turnOn/README.md

 The solution is written in Typescript and is plain vanilla, no other dependencies used.

 ## Todo

+1. Create NPM package
+1. Ensure NPM package also has type definitions
+1. add feature to add url to CDN

 Notes to follow up